anloo/docker/docker_test/README.md

 ## Test

-Open a web browser and connect to: "localhost:8000" when it's running.
+Open a web browser and connect to: "localhost" when it's running.

 ## Check logs